-Coronado Heights Park Trail is a 3.2 mile moderately trafficked loop trail located near Lindsborg, KS that offers the chance to see wildlife and is rated as moderate.
+Coronado Heights Park Trail is a 3.2 mile moderately trafficked loop trail located near Lindsborg, Kansas that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Coronado Heights is said to be the place where Spanish explorer Francisco Vasquez de Coronado stopped to return to Mexico on his expedition to find cities of gold.
 A small stone castle sits atop the hill at Coronado Heights Park.
 It was built under a Works Progress Administration (WPA) project in the 1930s, marking the spot where Coronado is said to have stopped and decide to turn around.
 Trails at the base of the hill vary from prairie to forest to rocks and keep the trail interesting.
 There are also stone-encircled park benches to enjoy lunch or sit and watch the sunset.